Code-Institute-Submissions/RNazarian1-ordak_gallery_MarResub/README.md

 ## UX/

+##Testing
+public link to ordak gallery is the following [link:](https://github.com/RNazarian1/ordak_gallery.git) [https://github.com/RNazarian1/ordak_gallery.git]

+[https://rnazarian1.github.io/ordak_gallery/] the test include a range of laptop, tablet and mobile and responsiveness:

+The websites for testing include :

+For collective device responsiveness test I used this link: (http://ami.responsivedesign.is/)

+This link was also used for more detailed responsive test: [https://responsivedesignchecker.com/]

+Different pages should react similarly.

+Test indcluds website functions and links to external sites.

+There is no broken link and

 ----------------------------------------------------------
 The goal is to promote art by serving the visitors with motivations and finally bring art lovers and artists together with through selected artworks.